rabbitmq/workloads/basic-get/Readme.md

 ## Gather message statistics

-To monitor message stats we use the Rabbitmq Management `/overview` Endpoint and we extract the json node `message_stats` and look for the following metrics.
-Below we can see that we are calling `basic.get` at least `2318.4` times per second:
+To monitor message stats we use the Rabbitmq Management `/overview` Endpoint and we extract the json node `message_stats` and search for the metrics below.
 ```
 "get_no_ack": 40708564,
   "get_no_ack_details": {
     "rate": 2318.4
   },
 ```
+The metric above shows that we are calling `basic.get` at least `2318.4` times per second

 Our synchronous consumer is using `basic.get` with *no-ack* (automatic acknowledgements).
 When we call `get-ok`, we can expect 2 type of response messages:
 - `get-ok` if we get back a message